 Finding a Job in Austria

-As of March 2026, Austria has an unemployment rate of approximately 5%, with strong demand in IT, engineering, healthcare, tourism, and skilled trades.
+As of April 2026, Austria has an unemployment rate of approximately 5%, with strong demand in IT, engineering, healthcare, tourism, and skilled trades.
 The Austrian job market values formal qualifications and German language skills, though English-only positions exist in Vienna's tech scene and international organizations.
 The AMS (Arbeitsmarktservice) publishes the official shortage occupation list (Mangelberufsliste) which determines eligibility for the Red-White-Red Card.

 How Does the Austrian Job Market Work?